| Reflection on This War - One Year Later By - March 22, 2004 It has now been one year since I first began writing the piece that

 entire world-view that exists in America that makes the American public

+so easily manipulated by such obvious and blatant lies.
 The fact that the President of the United States was able to stand up

 in front of this country and tell bald faced lies repeatedly (and